Last Updated on 16 January 2022 by Showcall Editorial Team

 Bring It On Musical Tour 2022

-Bring It On The Musical musical tour embarks following a Christmas season at London’s Southbank Centre.
-The tour will open at the Wolverhampton Grand Theatre on Wednesday 26 January 2022.
+Bring It On The Musical tour embarks following a Christmas season at London’s Southbank Centre.
+The Bring It On Tour to have then taken place has been cancelled

 BRING IT ON MUSICAL TOUR CAST